-The operator's equipment cabinets are similar to those of other statutory undertakers which are commonplace in urban areas.
+The proposed equipment cabinets do not require planning permission, as they can be installed under the operators permitted development rights once the radio base station is built.
+In order to remain fully transparent, they have been included on the plans and in the description.
+The operator's equipment cabinets are similar to those of other statutory undertakers which are common place in urban areas.
 Their limited height and scale will ensure that these cabinets will not be detrimental to the visual amenity of the area.

 In line with the requirements of NPPF, there are no existing suitable telecommunications installations for the operator to share, that would provide the necessary coverage to the target coverage area.
 Similarly, there are no buildings which are suitable and available that the operator could utilise to operate their equipment.
-Therefore, a new ground-based installation is required.
+Therefore, a new ground based installation is required.
 The discounted options are set out above and their reasons for being discounted are fully explained.